8fold/site-joshbruce.com/content/private/essays-and-editorials/finances/budgeting/content.md

 A chart of accounts is a list of the places that give you money, categories for how you spend money, and the various accounts that facilitate both.

 Don’t overwhelm yourself or let software manufacturers do it for you.
 This is your world and, when it comes to the details (like categories of expenses), there is no right or wrong.

+Setting targets (percent or dollar amounts) and giving yourself a range above and below is like giving yourself a thermostat for your finances.
+Reduce the percent for the things that aren't a hell yes and increase the things that are.
+If money is getting a little tight, adjust the targets accordingly for the things you can.